InitRunner

 extra_args: ["--pids-limit=100", "--ulimit=nofile=1024"]

-See the docker-sandbox example for a ready-to-use role with Docker isolation:
+See the docker-sandbox example for a ready-to-use role:

 initrunner examples copy docker-sandbox